FridayCandour/Uiedbook.js/README.md

 ### isEmptyObject

-for checking if an object is eempty or not
+for checking if an object is empty or not

 ```js
 let objA = { a: "kd" };